zew/go-questionnaire/README.md

 * Package `qst` contains generic functions to create questionaires.

-* Package `generators` _uses_ qst for creating specific JSON questionaires.
+* Package `generators` _uses_ qst for creating specific questionaires.

+* Package `lgn` contains several authentication schemes for participants.

+* Package `main` serves questionaires via http(s).

-* Directory `responses`stores questionaire templates and indididual answers.
+* Directory `responses` stores indididual answers

-* Application contains multi-language surrounding
-and common functions for login, validation, session...

-* Application renders questionaires.
-Different questionaires are separated by login.
+(and initial questionaire templates).

+* There are global translations as well as
+questionnaire specific multi-language strings.

+* There are common functions preventing duplicate question keys
+ or missing translations.

 * Survey results are pulled in by the `transferrer`,
 aggregating responses into a CSV file.